 Tapas, those delicious little snacks you can get in any bar in Spain, have recently been making quite a splash in the United States.
-In the past 3 years, I have seen 4 tapas bars pop up in my neighborhood alone.
+In the past 3 years, I have seen 4 tapas bars pop up in my neighbourhood alone.
 And people are crazy about them!
 The thing is, other than serving tiny bits of expensive food and over-priced drinks, these trendy American tapas bars have almost nothing in common with your traditional Spanish tapas bar.

 In many places in Spain, dinner is not served until 9 or 10 o’clock at night.
 So many people like to “tapear” or go out and eat tapas at a few different bars to meet up with friends, discuss the day, and in general just relax in a fun social atmosphere.
 In a lot of the major cities and in most parts of Adalucía, when you order a drink, often you get a tapa for free.
 Or sometimes it is the other way around; if you order a tapa, you get a free drink.